dmonza/genexus/README_en.md

   <a name="naming-procs"></a><a name="1.5"></a>
   - [1.5](#naming-procs) Name related procedures as Entity + Attribute (depending on the case) + Action  + Complement.
-	> This facilitates the selection of objects that deal with the same entity
+	> This facilitates the selection of objects that deal with the same entity.
-	> Typical actions are Get, Set, Load (for an SDT), Insert, Update, Delete, etc. The difference between Set and Update is that Set refers to one attribute while Update refers to the entity
+	Typical actions are Get, Set, Load (for an SDT), Insert, Update, Delete, etc. The difference between Set and Update is that Set refers to one attribute while Update refers to the entity

     ```javascript
     // bad